FlowFuse/flowfuse/docs/install/kubernetes/README.md

 In cloud environments, it is recommended to use a Load Balancer to terminate SSL traffic.

-However, if you want to use SSL termination on the Kubernetes Ingress Controller, we give such possibility by utilizing [Cert-Manager](https://cert-manager.io/docs/) tool (not part of the FlowFuse Helm chart).
+However, if you want to use SSL termination on the Kubernetes Ingress Controller, this is possible by utilizing [Cert-Manager](https://cert-manager.io/docs/) tool (not part of the FlowFuse Helm chart).

 Once you have Cert-Manager installed, you can enable TLS support in the `customization.yml` file by specifying the [ClusterIssuer](https://cert-manager.io/docs/configuration/#cluster-resource-namespace) name: